What is attenuated familial adenomatous polyposis?

 How common is AFAP?

 AFAP is uncommon and possibly under-diagnosed.
 Most colorectal cancer and colon polyps are sporadic, meaning it occurs by chance and is not related to AFAP, classic FAP, or other inherited syndromes .
 The number of colorectal cancer cases and the number of people with multiple adenomatous colon polyps that are related to AFAP are unknown.

 How is AFAP diagnosed?

-AFAP is suspected when a person has a history of more than 20, but less than 100, adenomatous colon polyps.
+AFAP is suspected when a person has a history of more than 20, but fewer than 100, adenomatous colon polyps.
 People suspected of having AFAP can have a blood test to look for a mutation in the APC gene.
 If an APC gene mutation is found, a diagnosis of AFAP is confirmed.
 Other family members may be diagnosed with AFAP if they are tested and have the same gene mutation.

 What are the estimated cancer risks associated with AFAP?